 As it doesn’t require a transmitter to operate, costs are usually much lower than those of a traditional broadcast.
 With fewer resources needed, web radios can offer commercial-free content to listeners and are often financed by donations.

-France Inter was by far the most listened to online radio station both in terms of numbers of daily listeners as well as plays, followed by RTL and RMC with almost half number of daily listeners in 2019.
+France Inter was by far the most listened to online radio station both in terms of numbers of hours as well as plays, followed by RTL and NRJ with more than half number of daily listeners in 2021.
 France Inter belongs to the Radio France Group, the leading French public service radio broadcaster.
 Founded in 1975, Radio France offers seven national networks in total, among them France Info, France Culture, France Musique and the aforementioned France Inter.
 These networks cover a great variety of topics, such as 24-hour news, national and regional news, various cultural programming (arts, history, science, philosophy).
-However, the private radio station NRJ is the most listened to radio station in France in terms of listening time, with more than 16 million hours.
+However, the private radio station NRJ was also one of the most listened to radio stations in France in terms of listening time, with more than 11 million hours.